russlank/UDB/README.md

 ## 🧪 Running the Test Application

-The test application (`dbe.cpp`) provides an interactive interface:
+The test application (`UDBEApp`) provides an interactive interface:

 ```
 > C                # Create new index file